tactictrade/docs/docs/libreries/create-librarie.md

-# Welcome to library tt-lib-dao
+# Welcome to TT library

+## Create one library using python

     pip install -U pip setuptools